 3. Confidence Level:

-The probability that the confidence interval interpretation contains the true population parameter.
-The most relevant levels include 90%, 95%, 98%, and 99%, respectively.
+The confidence level represents the probability that the confidence interval contains the true population parameter.
+Commonly used confidence levels include 90%, 95%, 98%, and 99%.

 The formula for calculating a confidence interval involves some of the following steps.
 And see how the confidence interval formula is calculated.